CristianCastiglione/cristiancastiglione.github.io/_pages/about.md

 I am a postdoctoral research fellow in statistics and data science at the Bocconi Institute for Data Science and Analytics ([BIDSA](https://www.bidsa.unibocconi.eu/wps/wcm/connect/Site/Bidsa/Home)), under the supervision of [Daniele Durante](https://danieledurante.github.io/web/).

-I am currently involved in the PRIN projects "Complex Graphical Models for Biological Network Sciance" and "Causes of deAth dependence stRuctures and the cOmpositioNal effecT on ovErall mortality" ([CARONTE](https://danieledurante.github.io/web/caronte.html)).
+I am currently involved in the PRIN projects "Complex Graphical Models for Biological Network Sciance" and "Causes of deAth dependence stRuctures and the cOmpositioNal effecT on ovErall mortality" ([CARONTE](https://danieledurante.github.io/web/caronte.html)), and in the ERC project "sociogeNEsis of criMinal nEtworks: reconStruction, dIscovery and diSruption" ([NEMESIS](https://danieledurante.github.io/web/nemesis.html)).

 I am interested in the development of statistical models and computational tools for the analysis of complex data characterized by non-trivial dependence structures, playing both with frequentist and Bayesian approaches.
 I really enjoy implementing my own code in the most efficient way possible and I like experimenting with the specific features of different programming languages.